yutaplug/Aliucord/docs/backports/index.md

 ## Aliucord from storage

 :::tip
-- This method is used for core features that are not merged yet, this means that they are still in an Alpha state, use at your own risk.
+- This method is used for core features that are not merged yet.
 - You can't use multiple .ZIPs at once, you'll need to decide which features you prefer.
 :::